ryanc0411/terraform-provider-st-alicloud/README.md

   will remove all other attached users for the target group, which may cause a problem where Terraform may delete those users attached outside from Terraform.

+- **st-alicloud_ram_policy**

+  This resource is designed to handle policy content that exceeds the limit of 6144 characters.
+  It provides functionality to create policies by splitting the content into smaller segments that fit within the limit, enabling the management and combination of these segments to form the complete policy.
+Finally, the policy will be attached to the relevant user.

 ### Data Sources

 - **st-alicloud_ddoscoo_domain_resources**